 The Lakefront Business Park sub-area includes a regional wastewater treatment facility and an employment area on the south side of Lakeshore Road East, overlapping with the Lakeshore Corridor Precinct.
-The employment lands and the OPG

-Lands are under review through the next phase of study for Inspiration Lakeview.
+The employment lands and the OPG Lands are under review through the next phase of study for Inspiration Lakeview.

 Phase one of the Inspiration Lakeview study (Inspiration Lakeview Vision), initiated by the City, outlines the desired vision for the OPG Lands and the employment area, as guided by the community.
-The City, the Province and OPG entered into a Memorandum of Understanding (MOU) in June 2011 to develop a shared vision for OPG's Lakeview site.
-The parties to the MOU have been working collaboratively to develop a master plan for OPG's Lakeview site that is in keeping with the shared vision.

 The next step in this process is a comprehensive master plan to further develop the vision.
 The precinct policies and special site policies provide additional direction regarding issues that need to be addressed.